agentN86/half-cord/README.md

 # Credits
 This project uses the Discord rich presence API.
 You can get it yourself at [https://github.com/discord/discord-rpc/releases](https://github.com/discord/discord-rpc/releases).
 I would also like to thank the [VALVE software wiki](https://developer.valvesoftware.com/wiki/Implementing_Discord_RPC), for a starting hand.

+# FAQ

+**Q: Will you add HL2 support?**
+A: Yes!
+After doing Half-Cord, I will probably make Half-Cord 2, being Half-Cord but for HL2.

+**Q: Is this open source?**
+A: Yes.
+This project is followed by the [MIT License.](https://github.com/agentN86/half-cord/blob/main/LICENSE).

+**Q: Will you make the project cost money?**
+A: Np, I will not.
+I do not want to request money for a simple project.

+**Q: Will there be any other sources of downloading?**
+A: Yes.
+It will be on my website, which I am trying to make the store* for this product.

+* The product will not be sold for money.